South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Performance Insights

-- The Bulls' +375 scoring differential (outscoring opponents by 11.7 points per game) is a result of scoring 71 points per game (70th in college basketball) while giving up 59.3 per outing (58th in college basketball).
+- The Bulls have a +375 scoring differential, topping opponents by 11.7 points per game.
+They're putting up 71.0 points per game to rank 70th in college basketball and are giving up 59.3 per outing to rank 58th in college basketball.

-- South Florida is averaging 72.7 points per game this year in conference contests, which is 1.7 more points per game than its overall average (71).
+- Offensively, South Florida is putting up 72.7 points per game this year in conference action.
+To compare, its season average (71.0 points per game) is 1.7 PPG lower.

-- Offensively, the Bulls have played better in home games this year, averaging 75.3 points per game, compared to 69.8 per game away from home.
+- The Bulls average 75.3 points per game when playing at home, compared to 69.8 points per game on the road, a difference of 5.5 points per contest.

-- The Bulls' offense has been improved over their last 10 games, scoring 73.6 points per contest compared to the 71 they've averaged this season.
+- On offense, the Bulls have increased their production a little bit over their last 10 games, scoring 73.6 points per contest over that span compared to the 71.0 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.